Infolinks

 FROM &ATABLE;

-at runtime.
-If you dynamically change the table name in this way, you may also want to use lexical references for the SELECT
+A TABLE can be used to change the table from which columns are selected at runtime.
+For example, you could enter ORD for ATABLE at runtime.
+If you dynamically change the table name in this way, you may also want to use lexical references for the SELECT clause (look at the previous example) in case the column names differ between tables.

 Example 3: WHERE clause